dhamaniasad/awesome-postgres/README.md

 * [PGroonga](https://pgroonga.github.io/) - PGroonga provides a new index access method that uses Groonga allowing super fast full text search feature against all languages.
 * [PGAudit](https://www.pgaudit.org/) - The PostgreSQL Audit Extension (or pgaudit) provides detailed session and/or object audit logging via the standard logging facility provided by PostgreSQL.
 * [PostgresML](https://postgresml.org/) - Machine learning and AI inside your database, including vectors, LLMs, and classic ML.
 Train, predict and manage the entire lifecycle of machine learning models using only SQL.
+* [OrioleDB](https://www.orioledb.com/) - The cloud-native storage engine for PostgreSQL.
+OrioleDB is a PostgreSQL extension that combines the advantages of both on-disk and in-memory engines.

 ### Optimization
 * [pg_flame](https://github.com/mgartner/pg_flame) - A flamegraph generator for query plans.